petros-d/docs/docs/install-aws.md

 >
 > You then need to accept a VPC peering request from Astronomer after Astronomer Cloud is installed.
 To accept the request, follow [Creating and accepting a VPC peering connection](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html) in AWS documentation.

-> **Note**: Once VPC peered with Astronomer, configure and validate the following to ensure successful network communications between Astronomer Cloud and your resources:
+> Once VPC peered with Astronomer, configure and validate the following to ensure successful network communications between Astronomer Cloud and your resources:
 >
 >- Egress Routes on Astronomer Route Table
 >- Network ACLs and/or Security Group rules of your resources